The Ultimate Spain Bucket List (50 Top Experiences)

 One of the best places to see the snow in Spain is Sierra Nevada in Granada, the only ski resort in Southern Spain.

-Sierra Nevada is the perfect place for snowboarding, skiing or having a spa break with scenic views.
-And in addition to this, here you’ll find the highest mountain on Spain’s mainland, Mount Mulhacen.
+Sierra Nevada is the perfect place for snowboarding, skiing, or taking a spa break, and it has scenic views.
+In addition to this, you’ll find the highest mountain on Spain’s mainland, Mount Mulhacen.

 It’s the perfect winter getaway, but you can also visit Sierra Nevada off-season as you can experience this beautiful natural area differently, like going on hiking trails.